 - support for showing source-level stack traces in case of crashes or assertions, including source file name and line number.

 and much more.
 These features will eventually land to trunk, but you can start playing with them even today.
-Go the unstable branch doc for more information.
+Go the preview branch doc for more information.

 Getting started: how to build a ROM